DabralNiharika/Demo/README.md

 # Demo
-This is my FIrst Git demo
+This is my FIrst Git demo.
 Author- Niharika Dabral